-When you recreate a coffee house drink, as you not only get a better taste, but a sense of pride.
+When you recreate a coffee house drink, you not only get a better taste but a sense of pride.
 And your wallet is happier since it’s a fraction of the price.
 Because let’s be real, buying lattes from a coffee shop on a regular basis is an expensive habit.
-And, since it’s not very healthy either, considering the ingredients used in a mocha latte (or any other latte), learning how to make a mocha latte at home is the way to go.
+And, since it’s not very healthy either, considering the ingredients used in a mocha latte (or any other latte) learning how to make a mocha latte at home is the way to go.

-This iced coffee recipe is quick, easy, budget-friendly, and tastes just like the gourmet coffee-shops, if not better!
+This iced coffee recipe is quick, easy, budget-friendly, and tastes just like the gourmet coffee shops, if not better!
 All you have to do is brew your coffee the night before using good-quality coffee beans.
 That way, it can come to room temperature by the time the morning comes around.
-Now I have personally never been a fan of pouring hot coffee over ice but if it doesn’t bother you, then you can whip this up in the morning – it’s up to you!
+Now I have personally never been a fan of pouring hot coffee over ice but if it doesn’t bother you, then you can whip this up in the morning—it’s up to you!
 Then you can whip up a batch of simple syrup, but only if you need it.
 A batch should last you for a few weeks.
-Then you can add a splash of creamer or dairy free milk of your choosing (I love coconut milk with this iced coffee recipe — and I don’t need any added sweetener because the coconuts make it perfectly sweet for me.)
+You can add a splash of creamer or dairy-free milk of your choosing (I love coconut milk with this iced coffee recipe, and I don’t need any added sweetener because the coconuts make it perfectly sweet for me.)

 A flat white is an espresso drink made with a shot of espresso and two shots of steamed milk.
 It takes a little more skill to prepare than the other drinks on the list, but once you’ve mastered this recipe, it’s easy to make flat white espresso drinks again and again.
 Note: the ingredient proportions in this recipe are for 1 serving.
 Just double, triple, or quadruple them for a larger yield.
 I love to add a dash of vanilla extract and a few sprinkles of cinnamon on top of the steamed milk as well.
 Delish!